ChenlingZhang/EmoChatBot/README.md

 # Project Description

 With the rapid pace of human life, many people are facing a lot of pressure in life.
 As a result, they have more or less certain mental diseases.
-The main purpose of this project is to use the grand prophecy model to talk to humans and identify whether people have some negative emotions in their conversations.
+The main purpose of this project is to use the Large Language model to talk to humans and identify whether people have some negative emotions in their conversations.
 If we detect negative emotions in the user, our chatbot needs to give the user some suggestions to help them improve their mood.

 # How to Use